 The project deals with understanding some of the impacts of access to universal healthcare based on the Mexican experience.
 It uses a state-of-the-art statistical approach to estimate health impacts and extend the impact assessment to non-health outcomes.
 For instance, the impact that a better access to healthcare could have on social cohesion.

-David Moriña is visiting professor at the Department of Econometrics, Statistics and Applied Econometrics at the Universitat de Barcelona and Researcher at the Centre de Recerca Matemàtica (CRM).
+David Moriña is visiting professor at the Department of Econometrics, Statistics and Applied Econometrics at the Universitat de Barcelona and researcher at the Centre de Recerca Matemàtica (CRM).
 His research interests lie in mathematical modeling for epidemiology and public health, with particular focus on health economics.
-He has led research projects funded by Spanish Ministry of Science and Innovation, Fundación Santander and Fundación Mapfre.
+He has led research projects funded by Spanish Ministry of Science and Innovation, Fundación Santander or the Spanish Ministry of Health, contributing to the Spanish vaccination strategy against Covid-19 as a member of the Mathematical Modelling Workgroup.

 This project focuses on the development of new data science techniques capable of estimating the decrease in the usage of health insurance services due to the Covid-19 pandemic and related to mobility restrictions in 2020 It includes an overview of the expected impact in the future, mainly because of delayed visits and diagnoses or Covid-19 side effects.